-2.1.2 Recommended institutional framework for the Sub-NFMS
+2.1.2.
+Recommended institutional framework for the Sub-NFMS

-The institutional framework for the Sub-NFMS (M&MRV) comprises of the responsible bodies, and their roles including their coordination and linkages.
-The recommended institutional structure for the Sub-National Forest Monitoring (M&MRV) System include; 1).
-Provincial REDD+ Board; 2).
-Provincial REDD+ Management Committee; 3).
-Provincial REDD+ Coordination and Implementation Unit; 4).
-District REDD+ Coordination and Implementation Unit; 5).
-REDD+ Research and Quality Assurance Unit.; 6).
-Provincial GHG-Inventory Unit and; 7).
-TWGs (MRV/ SLMS/ GHG/ Governance/ Finance).
-Table 1 below gives an overall institutional framework.
-The proposed Sub-National Institutions, their structure, key functions and the roadmap to establish them are elaborated as under and also summarized in tabulated form as Annex-1.
+The institutional framework for the Sub-NFMS (M&MRV) comprises of the responsible bodies, their roles and their coordination and linkages.
+The recommended Sub-National Institutional Structures consist of; 1). the State REDD+ Steering Committee; 2). the State REDD+ Cell, the District REDD+ Cell; 3).
+Demarcation, Monitoring, Planning, Extension & Research Forest circle; 4).
+Sub-National Thematic Working Groups (MRV/ SLMS/ GHG-I/ Governance/ Finance) and; 5) Environmental Protection Agency AJK.
+Figure 1 below gives an overall institutional framework.
+The proposed Sub-National Institutions, their structure, key functions and the roadmap to establish them are elaborated as under and also provided in tabulated form as Annex-1.

-Figure 1: Institutional framework for the Sub-NFMS (Punjab)
+Figure 1: Institutional framework for the Sub-NFMS (AJK)

-2.1.2.1 Provincial REDD+ Board
+2.1.2.1.
+State REDD+ Steering Committee